Canonical Distillation of Entanglement: Bipartite systems

-Note here that none of the figures presented in this paper uses this assumption for the numerical calculations.
-However, we expect that the formula in Proposition II will be useful in cases where numerical simulation is more challenging.
+\textbf{Note.} None of the results presented in the subsequent discussions uses the assumption of independence for the numerical calculations.
+However, we expect that the formula in Proposition \ref{pr:probscd} will be useful in cases where numerical simulation is more challenging.